evanodell/refuge/cran-comments.md

 ## Submission Notes

-This is a resubmission of the `refuge` package, to correct problems with CRAN check caused by a vignette depedency being archived.
+This is a resubmission of the `refuge` package, to correct test errors found on CRAN.
-This is version 0.2.0, which fixes the vignette errors and features slight improvements to documentation and some internal functions.
+This is version 0.3.0, which fixes those errors and features some internal code improvements and additions to the `rfg_date` function.
-The package is for accessing the Refuge Restrooms API.

 ## Test environments
 * local macOS install, R 3.5.1